partridge-tech/chris-blog/_content/2020/email-fraud-or-email-compromise-beginners-guide/index.md

 ---
 layout: post
-title: "Beginner's Guide to an Email Security Incident"
+title: "Email Fraud or Email Compromise: A Beginner's Guide"
-permalink: /2020/beginners-guide-email-security-incident/
+permalink: /2020/email-fraud-or-email-compromise-beginners-guide/
 description: "A student-friendly post about email, collecting evidence, forming hypotheses, and responding to a real-world incident with imperfect information.
 Batteries, references, and source materials included."
 date: 2020-09-27 00:00:00
 tags: